The Chavasse Family

 May (pictured right) travelled out to France in March 1915 to work as a ward maid at the Liverpool Hospital – a fully equipped, mobile hospital paid for by the citizens of Liverpool.
 It was constructed in a modular fashion that allowed it to be moved as required, and provided beds for 156 Officers and 196 other ranks.
 May worked there until 1918 and was mentioned in despatches.

 Marjorie later worked at Barnardo’s.
 May qualified as a nurse and served in WWII as a part of the Queen Alexandra’s Imperial Military Nursing Service.

 They both celebrated their 100th birthday in 1986.
 Marjorie died a year later, while May lived until 1989.

 Francis Bernard Chavasse, known as Bernard, was born at Wycliffe Hall on 2 Dec 1889 and baptised at St Peter-le-Bailey.

 He was educated at Liverpool College and Balliol College, Oxford, where he studied Natural Sciences.
 Like Noel, he achieved a First Class degree, also winning the prize for Anatomy.

 At the time of the outbreak of WWI, he was near completion of the medical course at Liverpool University.
 Upon qualification as a doctor, he was sent first to Egypt, then to France with the 17th Battalion of the King’s Liverpool Regiment.
 He was wounded and awarded the Military Cross.

-He later became a Fellow of the Royal Society of Physicians and practised as an eye specialist in Liverpool.
+He later practised as an eye specialist in Liverpool.
 He died in a car accident in 1941.